 THE OPP SHOP

 The Warrandyte Lions Club Opportunity Shop is located in the Warrandyte Community Centre complex at the corner of Mitchell Avenue and Yarra Street in the Warrandyte Village precinct.
-It is open seven days a week between 11:00 am and 5:00 pm, Good Friday and Christmas Day being the only exceptions.
+It is open Tuesday through Sunday between 11:00 am and 5:00 pm, Good Friday and Christmas Day being the only exceptions.

 We sell a large range of quality second-hand clothing that includes all things in ladies and menswear.
 We receive generous donations daily, so stock rolls over quickly.
 Sometimes items sell as soon as they reach the racks!